bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 Naturally, at the point when the unit is shutdown any ssh sessions to the Seagate Central will be disconnected.

-Wait for 30 seconds for the unit to shutdown properly, then power down the unit by disconnecting the power supply from the unit or from the mains.
+Wait for a minute for the unit to shutdown properly, then power down the unit by disconnecting the power supply from the unit or from the mains.
 Reconnect the power after a few seconds.

 The unit should take about 3 or 4 minutes to reboot.
 The indicator light on the top of the system should go from amber, to flashing green and then eventually show a solid green.
-After the LED has been solid green for about 1 minute, try to re-establish an ssh connection to the newly upgraded Seagate Central.
+After the LED has been solid green for about 1 minute the unit will hopefully be operational and running the new Linux kernel.

+Try to re-establish an ssh connection to the newly upgraded Seagate Central.
 If you cannot re-establish a connection or if the green LED does not go solid then manually power cycle the unit again by disconnecting the power for a few seconds and trying again.
-See the Troubleshooting section below if you cannot reestablish an ssh connection.
+See the Troubleshooting section below if you still cannot reestablish an ssh connection.

 After re-connecting to the unit via ssh, issue the following command to confirm that the unit has loaded the new kernel.